-Wrestling fans not only know Zack Ryder as one half of the RAW Tag Team Champions but as a world-class toy collector.
+Wrestling fans not only know Zack Ryder as a one-time Intercontinental Champion, a one-time United States Champion, and a two-time WWE (Raw) Tag Team Champion but as a world-class toy collector.
 He’s earned nicknames like the “Thousand Dollar Broski,” he is legendary for owning a large collection of toys, specifically wrestling action figures, and has several YouTube shows and a podcast where he talks about toy collecting.
 In fact, he possesses, arguably, one of the largest collection of wrestling prototypes.

 Ryder’s love for wrestling and action figures began as a kid.
 But his toy collecting really took off when he made his first eBay purchase of a WWF 123 Kid Hasbro Action Figure.
 To this day, the wrestler still considers it his favorite, and why not?
 It was the start of an action figure kingdom over which he is the ruler.

 Zack Ryder joined the WWE main roster in 2007 and was teamed up with Superstar Curt Hawkins (formerly Bryan Major).
 The team won the WWE Tag Team Championship at The Great American Bash.
 Ryder has also been an Intercontinental Champion, United States Champion, and the one-and-only Internet Champion.
 More recently he has reunited with Hawkins and has won the RAW Tag Team Championship at WrestleMania 35.